Disability Inclusion Advisory Committee

 I’m a local resident of Mildura and was born in the Mildura Base Hospital and grew up locally.

 I’m a happy, friendly, easy person to approach.
-I’m a c6/c7 quadriplegic and have been using a wheelchair for 19 years.
+I’m a c6/c7 quadriplegic and have been using a wheelchair since 2004.
 I have a keen eye for accessibility issues.

-I applied for a position in the Disability Access Advisory Committee (DAAC) in December 2019, and in 2022 had the honour of being promoted to Chairperson.
-I endeavour to do my best as Chair for all members of the DAAC and the community.
+I have been a member of the Disability Inclusion Advisor Committee (DIAC) since 2019, and I endeavour to do my best for all members of the DIAC and community.

-I believe the DAAC is a valuable asset to the community in acknowledging accessibility issues and promoting and supporting a range of recreational, social and cultural events and activities to ensure accessibility for people with a disability In Sunraysia and surrounding areas.
+I believe the DIAC is a valuable asset to the community in acknowledging accessibility and disability inclusion issues, as well as promoting and supporting a wide range of recreational, social, cultural events and activities to ensure accessibility and inclusion for people with a disability in Sunraysia and the surrounding areas.

 Liz Irwin